ryik5/BookLibraryManager/LibraryManager/README.md

 ## Contributing

-Contributions to the LibraryManager project are welcome.
+Contributions to the Library Manager project are welcome.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.